 The PC is a critical component in the dyno setup.
 It records all data, displays it in the graphs and gauges, and controls the brake(s), all in real time.
 It needs to be able to keep up.

 You can check the so-called CPU Mark number for your CPU (google CPU Benchmark <your CPU>).
-For new PCs a number above 10.000 is recommended, although it will run at 5.000 as well.
+For new PCs a number above 10.000 is great, although it will run at 5.000 as well.

 Minimum recommended CPU is: